outmoded/hapijs.com/lib/tutorials/en_US/serving-files.md

 start();
 ```

-As you can see above, in its most basic form you pass a path to `reply.file()` and you're done.
+As you can see above, in its most basic form you return `h.file(path)`.

 ### Relative paths

-To simplify things, especially if you have multiple routes that respond with files, you can configure a base path in your server and only pass relative paths to `reply.file()`:
+To simplify things, especially if you have multiple routes that respond with files, you can configure a base path in your server and only pass relative paths to `h.file()`:

 ```javascript
 'use strict';